 Hard money lenders charge other fees besides the interest on the loan.
 The fees are a source of income for investors of hard money loans and it is important you understand the sources of income to negotiate the best rate and terms for your deal.

 Hard Money Loans – Fee Income

-Points - Calculated as a percentage of the loan amount.
+Calculated as a percentage of the loan amount.
 1 point = 1% of the loan amount.
 A hard money lender may simplify the closing costs by charging points without detailing separate underwriting or other fees, or may charge points in addition to these fees.
 The amount charged depends on the transaction, agreements between all parties, loan-to-value (LTV), risk and complexity.

 Here’s an example:

-You are charged 3 points (3%) on your $500,000 loan, or $15,000.
+A hard money lender charges you 3 points (3%) on your $500,000 loan, or $15,000.
 (This may be referred to as “up front” points because they are part of your closings costs and disbursed at the beginning of hard money loans, not collected throughout the life of the loan.)
 In some instances, a hard money lender may agree to pay a referral fee to another lender for referring either you or an private investor on this transaction.
 The lender may also agree to share a portion of the points with the private investor.

 The distribution of the points paid up front might look like this:

 -$4,000 to the private investor to increase his or her yield

 Some hard money lenders will charge them, and some won’t.
 While some fees will simply “pass through” the hard money lender, such as appraisal and credit report fees, others are a source of additional compensation.
 Examples are: